-Finally, the assignment of calls to hours in the historical data followed a changing set of ad hoc rules, resulting in a nonuniform distribution of calls across the 91 treatment times.
-Figure A5 illustrates this separately for each historical year.
-In 2018, no calls were made on Tuesdays and very few calls were made on Sundays.
-In 2020 and 2021, very few calls were made on Sundays especially during evening.
+calls were made on Sundays, especially during the evening.
 This highlights the benefits of uniform randomization of call times to ensure that there is sufficient data to learn about the relationship between farmer characteristics and engagement across all call times.

-5 Method for Estimating and Evaluating a Targeted Policy
+6 Method for Estimating and Evaluating a Targeted Policy